 Indulge in the region’s best food and wine producers along the 32-kilometre scenic drive with more than 200 attractions.
 Fresh produce, wineries, distilleries, arts and crafts markets are just a few things on offer when exploring this trail.

 - Cycle along the Swan Valley Heritage Trail

-Discover the history of the region and see its wildlife along a 12 kilometre bike trail.
-You will be able to ride past Sandalford Wines and the Margaret River Chocolate Companies.
+Discover the history of the region and see its wildlife along a 12-kilometre bike trail.
+You can ride past Sandalford Wines and the Margaret River Chocolate Companies.
 Explore the Aboriginal art galleries along the route or stop off at Whiteman Park or Caversham Wildlife Park.